CapitanMichi/Ford-Puma/other/README.md

 Battery model: 18650 x2

-We use a camera to sort the obstacles
+Camera that we use to sort the obstalces: HuskyLens

-Camera: HuskyLens
 - Specifications

   - Processor: Kendryte K210